fork-commit-merge/fork-commit-merge-web/README.md

    npm i
    ```

-3. Set up your environment variables.
-You will need to create a Github MongoDB
-   Atlas cluster and an AWS S3 bucket for your local development environment.
+3. If you're working with features regarding anything database related, you need to set up your environment variables locally and create a Github MongoDB Atlas cluster and an AWS S3 bucket.
+If you're working with some other features, you can skip this step.

    First, make a copy of the `.env.local.example` file and rename it to
    `.env.local`.